treetrum/mutable-constant-2/README.md

-# Bedrock
+# Sam's Bedrock

-A modern, stone age theme-ily!
+Starting boilerplate code for all new WP Themes